szageda/keeb-utils/README.md

 # Keeb Utils

-Keeb Utils (“Keyboard Utilities”) is a modular suite of keyboard layouts and layer configurations designed to enhance typing ergonomics and productivity.
+Keeb Utils ("Keyboard Utilities") is a modular suite of keyboard layouts and layer configurations designed to enhance typing ergonomics and productivity.
 This project provides a cross-platform implementation of a few alternative keyboard layouts as well as traditional QWERTY with advanced functional layers inspired by the work of others in the Alternative Keyboard Layouts community.

 ## Design Principles